nikhilakudikala/hello-world/README.md

 # hello-world
 openHab
-openHab is a software for your home appliances
+openHab is a software for your home appliances like temperature control